itspriddle/dotfiles/vim/plugged/vim-laravel-projections/README.md

 - `:Email <arg>` - Open the given mail.
 - `:Emiddleware <arg>` - Open the given middleware.
 - `:Emigration <arg>` - Open the given DB migration.
+    - Call `:Make` while editing a migration file to run `php artisan migrate` via Dispatch for that specific migration.
+    - Call `:Dispatch` while editing a migration file to run `php artisan migrate` via Dispatch for all migrations.
 - `:Emodel [arg]` - Open the given model.
     - Call `:Emodel` without arguments from inside a factory, seeder, observer, policy, or Unit test to open the model for the current file.
 - `:Enotification <arg>` - Open the given notification.